How to Save on Moving Costs to New York City: Guide

 Think Price

-There are certain types of furniture and goodies that cost less to buy than they do to move.
+Certain types of furniture and goodies cost less to buy than they do to move.
 For example, cheap tables from Ikea would probably be better off being rebought than transported across the country.
 In many cases, buying cheap furniture might mean you’re better off selling the old and grabbing some new ones.

 Average Rental Prices in New York City